a spell is arcane or divine, and whether a character prepares spells in

 they like, time and circumstances permitting.
 During these extra

-sessions of preparation, the wizard/cleric can fill these unused spell
+sessions of preparation, the caster can fill these unused spell

 slots.
 She cannot, however, abandon a previously prepared spell to